Skip to Content

 For example, in this basic implementation, the useQuery hook fetches data from an API endpoint.
 The cache key ensures unique identification of the query.
 The status variable provides the current state of the query: loading, error, or success.
 Depending on the query status, the component renders loading, error, or the fetched data as a list.

-For an in-depth look at how Speakeasy uses React Hooks, see our official release article.
+For an in-depth look at how Speakeasy uses React Hooks, see the React Hooks documentation.

 Summary